Daniel-Nabours/simple-infinite-list/README.md

 mappingFunc | function used to map the values | `(vals:any[]) => JSX.Element[]`
-direction | direction to scroll, a CSS flex-direction | `'row' 'row-reverse' 'column' 'column-reverse'` pageSize | expected length of the array, used to determine whether the upstream has more items to fetch | `number` noDupes | whether or not the list will filter for perfectly identical objects | `boolean`
+direction | direction to scroll, a CSS flex-direction | `'row' 'row-reverse' 'column' 'column-reverse'` pageSize | expected length of the array, used to determine whether the upstream has more items to fetch | `number` noDupes | whether or not the list will filter for perfectly identical objects | `boolean` *optional